The Mandalorian: Good and evil; nature versus nurture

 However, multiple writers have questioned whether the violent acts the Child has repeatedly witnessed throughout The Mandalorian are hurting his development and that he is learning to become violent himself as a result.
 Phipps wrote of this: "That look of wonder in the Child's eyes as IG-11 kills and kills again is hilarious, but also a little chilling."
 One particular scene in "Chapter 7: The Reckoning" led many reviewers and fans to question whether the Child may be demonstrating evil tendencies.
 During a scene on the Mandalorian's spaceship, the Child observes as the Mandalorian and Cara Dune engage in a friendly arm wrestling match.
 During the contest, the Child uses the Force to choke Cara, nearly strangling her before the Mandalorian intervened.
 Throughout the Star Wars franchise, that ability has been most commonly associated with the Dark Side of the Force, particularly Darth Vader.

 Sarah Bea Milner of Screen Rant wrote: "The moment is genuinely shocking — and more than a little disturbing."
 Some reviewers noted, however, that the Child likely mistakenly believed the Mandalorian was in danger and intervened to help.
 Additionally, in the same episode, the Child uses Force healing to save Greef Karga, a power typically associated with the Light Side.
 Nevertheless, some writers have suggested viewers had been underestimating the Child's capacity for evil because he is so adorable.
 Fans speculated the Child could be presenting a false personality or using the Force to manipulate people into caring about him to help ensure his survival.
 However, Caitlin Gallagher of Bustle suggested rather than building toward making the Child evil, the show could be suggesting the Mandalorian needs to find a way to raise the Child in a less violent environment.

 Release

+Streaming and broadcast

 The Mandalorian premiered on the streaming service Disney+ on its United States launch day, November 12, 2019.
 The second season premiered on October 30, 2020.
 The third season premiered on March 1, 2023.
 "Chapter 1: The Mandalorian" aired on Disney's linear networks ABC, Freeform, and FX on February 24, 2023, in anticipation of the season three premiere on the service.

+Home media

+The first two seasons of The Mandalorian were released on Ultra HD Blu-ray and Blu-ray by Walt Disney Studios Home Entertainment on December 12, 2023, with Steelbook packaging, concept art cards, and "never-before-seen" bonus features.
+The third season was released on Ultra HD Blu-ray on December 3, 2024.
+Bonus features include the featurette "Honoring the Magistrate: A Tribute to Carl Weathers", "Galactic Legacy: The Creatures and Droids of The Mandalorian", and "Forging the Covert: Part Three".